-- Important features of a landscape are geometric and topological.
+- Key features of a landscape are geometric and topological.

 - Important geometric features are

 - a) inherent structures

 - b) basins

 - c) transition states

 - Important topological features are degree of connectivity of inherent structures.

-- A macroscopic property of a system
+- A macroscopic property of a system has two parts

-- = Vibrational contribution to the property
+- = Vibrational + Configurational

-- + Configurational contribution to the property
+The configurational part originates from ISs.

-The configurational property originates from contributions from ISs.
+A key advantage of the landscape approach lies in the separation of the vibrational and inherent contributions.

-- A key advantage of the landscape approach lies in the separation of the vibrational and inherent contributions. - Degree of connectivity increases with the depth of IS.
+• Degree of connectivity of ISs increases with the depth of IS.
 Deep lying ISs act as hubs in the landscape network.